trusona/trusona-server-sdk-java/README.md

 ## Prerequisites

-### Artifactory username and password

-Trusona uses Artifactory to distribute artifacts associated with the Trusona mobile and server SDKs.

-When Trusona provisions a developer account, we will create a new user in Artifactory and supply you with a username and password that you will use later on in this guide.

 ### Server SDK API Credentials

 The Server SDK requires API credentials that are used by the SDK to identify and authenticate requests from your application to the Trusona APIs.